grafana/k6-learn/Modules/Introduction to Performance Testing.md

 Now that many applications are hosted in the cloud, it can be tempting to think that horizontal or vertical scaling negates the need to test performance.
 However, this belief can lead to significantly increased costs if efficiency is not taken into account.

 Scalability is only *one* aspect of application performance that should be tested.
 Even efficiently scaled systems can be slow or prone to failure and outages that render the application unusable.
-Cascading failures, like retry storms and the thundering-herd problem, can in fact be exacerbated as systems are scaled up.
+In fact, scaling systems up can exacerbate some types of cascading failures, like retry storms and the thundering-herd problem.

 ## Beware: performance testing is not load testing

-A common misconception is that the term "performance testing" is interchangeable with the term "load testing".
-The concepts are not interchangeable.
-In the next section, you'll learn about what load testing is, and how it differs from performance testing.
+A common misconception is that the term "performance testing" is interchangeable with the term "load testing."
+In the next section, you'll learn about what load testing is and how it differs from performance testing.

 ## Test your knowledge